naumenko-sa/cre/README.md

 * Multiple projects: `qsub -t 1-N ~/cre/bcbio.array.pbs`
 Current directory should have a list of projects in projects.txt.

-# 5. Clean result dir and create project.csv report: `qsub ~/cre/cre.sh -v family=[family],cleanup=1`
+# 5. Clean result dir and create project.csv report:

-  During the cleanup step:
+`qsub ~/cre/cre.sh -v family=[family],cleanup=1`
  * moves project results and sample bam files to family dir
  * removes work and final dirs from bcbio project
  * removes gemini databases for individual callers (we need only ensemble gemini database)

   During the report generation step:
   * dumps variants from gemini database to tab text file